overtone/emacs-live/doc-clojure-connection.markdown

 ## Jacking in

 The simplest way to get Emacs Live connected with a Clojure process is to use the function `nrepl-jack-in`.
-This allows you to connect to a specific lein project which therefore ensures that all the project dependencies defined in the `project.clj` are available on the JVM classpath.
+This allows you to connect to a specific lein project which therefore ensures that all the project dependencies defined in the project's `project.clj` are available on the JVM classpath.

 In order to communicate the correct project, you should summon `M-x nrepl-jack-in` whilst the point is in a buffer which is part of the Leiningen project you wish to connect to.
 This will then spawn `lein repl :headless` as  external shell process and automatically connect to it.